By Susan P. Joyce

 Not true.
 Employers have always worried about employees leaving and taking clients, business, and confidential information with them out the door.
 The Internet hasn't changed that, but now it's much easier for an employer to discover your job search and retaliate.

 This should be true, but it isn't.
 Sometimes employers "outsource" the careers/employment section of their Website, and a resume submitted on an employer's Website may end up in a much larger resume database searched by all of the client firms of the company providing the outsourcing.
 And, some sites do sell resumes to other sites.
-Particularly in a tight labor market, resumes have market value to job sites and employers.
+Resumes have market value to job sites, employers, and others.

 Job seekers can mitigate many of the risks associated with these assumptions by being less trusting and using an identity-suppressed resume.